Please note this FAQ pertains to odors related to the Wastewater Treatment Plant. There is also an FAQ about general sewer odors.

 First, as a wastewater treatment plant, we want to make it clear that it is impossible to eliminate all odors.

 That said, Northglenn is committed to being a good neighbor.
-In the last three years the city has invested over $15 million in the wastewater system, and has another $25 million of investments slated to take place over the new few years.
+In the last three years the city has invested over $15 million in the wastewater system, and in 2021 has begun another $25 million of investments slated to take place over the new few years.
 The investments improve efficiency, storage methods, chemical treatment, transport and more – which all support minimizing odors.
 The current systems all meet or exceed state and federal regulations.

 In addition, Northglenn works hard to adjust chemical treatments and use industry standards that help with odor mitigation.
 We are always open to trying new methods, but there are some limitations.
 Responsible use of public funds, state and federal laws/permitting, and completing due diligence to ensure efforts reduce (instead of exacerbate) the odors are all a part of the process.
 That process takes time, testing, and funding.
 We work hard to involve our industry partners to address this issue, and would welcome the opportunity to partner with the City of Thornton as well.